rojo-rbx/rojo/README.md

 If you use a plugin that _isn't_ Rojo for syncing code, open an issue and let me know why!
 I'd like Rojo to be the end-all tool so that people stop reinventing solutions to this problem.

 ## Contributing
+The `master` branch is undergoing a rewrite right now known as 'Epiphany'.
+It includes a breaking change to the project configuration format and an infrastructure overhaul.

 Pull requests are welcome!

 All pull requests are run against a test suite on Travis CI.
 That test suite should always pass!